haydenhitt1094/Trender/README.md

 Buy/Sell capabilities

-WebHost CommandCenter: control your algorithm from the web
+WebHost CommandCenter: Control your algorithm from the web

 Statistic tracking